renemarc/home-assistant-config/README.md

 ### Supporting hardware choices
 - **Ubiquiti router and access point** because forking over some dough for reliable, rock-solid prosumer networking gear makes everything run smoothly.
 And because hearing one less complaint (dropped WiFi signal) from the girlfriend is priceless. 🤕
 - **Uninterruptible power supply** to ride over transient power failures.
-- **Z-Wave** for reliability and guaranteed interoperability between vendors (unlike Zigbee...)
+- **Z-Wave** for reliability and guaranteed interoperability between vendors (unlike Zigbee…)
 - **WiFi** for its cheapness, omnipresence and non requirement of vendor-specific hubs.

 <p align="right"><a href="#top" title="Back to top">🔝</a></p>

 ### Configuration
-- **Dedicated, firewalled VLAN** (Virtual LAN) to segregate all IoT devices from other equipment ...because I cannot trust that my vacuum cleaner won't go on a killing spree.
+- **Dedicated, firewalled VLAN** (Virtual LAN) to segregate all IoT devices from other equipment …because I cannot trust that my vacuum cleaner won't go on a killing spree.
 Ever seen [_Runaway (1984)_](https://www.youtube.com/watch?v=zCZY9Z6WvSY) with Tom Selleck?
 Eek! 😱
 - **Local static IPs** for all devices to minimize random drops.
 - **Local development** on a local virtual machine using Docker, then pulled with GIT on a Raspberry Pi.
 - **Shareable code** with all identifiers kept in a non-committed, _secrets_ file.